AVIP-laboratory/Cross-level_multidomain_fusion_fault_diagnosis/README.md

  ## Model Training and Testing Code

-The main code for the **multidomain Cross-Level Fusion project** is named **Model D**.
+The main code for the **cross-Level multidomain fusion project** is named **Model D**.
 Additionally, models using only time-domain data and those employing only feature-level fusion are included for comparison.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/cc052024-d72e-4eed-96cb-3c90f7fb7791" alt="Image" />